-I taught English as a foreign language for several years in Brazil, Portugal and Indonesia and I have been teaching general linguistics at undergraduate and postgraduate level since 2012 at universities in Australia, Fiji and the UK.
-Prior to joining The University of Warwick in 2016, I was a Teaching Fellow at UCL where I taught English linguistics and worked on an AHRC Knowledge Transfer project 'Teaching English Grammar in Schools'.
+I taught English as a foreign language for several years in Brazil, Portugal and Indonesia, before completing my PhD in Linguistics at the University of Newcastle, Australia (2011-2015).
+I have been teaching linguistics at undergraduate and postgraduate level since 2012 at universities in Australia, Fiji, and the UK.
+Prior to joining The University of Warwick in 2016, I was a Teaching Fellow at University College London, where I taught English linguistics and worked on an AHRC Knowledge Transfer project 'Teaching English Grammar in Schools'.

 - Smith, Ellen, 2016.
 Contact-induced change in a highly endangered language of Northern Bougainville.
 Australian Journal of Linguistics, 36 (3), pp. 369-405